A List of Famous Libraries in The World

 This library is the oldest one in Switzerland.
 Saint Gall has nearly 160 thousand volumes that includes manuscripts from the 8th century.
 In year 1983, the United Nations named this place a World Heritage site for being a great Carolingian monastery as well as library.
 The place has online services for many of its volumes, however, books before 1900 can only be read inside.

-Phillips Exeter Academy Library is one of the the biggest libraries in the world when it comes to school libraries.
+Phillips Exeter Academy Library, in New Hampshire, is one of the the biggest libraries in the world when it comes to school libraries.
 In a way, this is one of the most unique libraries belonging to a prep school.
 Designed by Louis Kahn, the building holds many architectural prizes, including one by American Institute of Architects given to only prestigious building each year.

-Melk Abbey library is as one of the largest manuscript holders worldwide, also becoming a major figure in manuscript production.
+Melk Abbey library, in Melk city of Austria, is as one of the largest manuscript holders worldwide, also becoming a major figure in manuscript production.
 Also, Melk Abbey is one of most beautiful libraries in the world.
 Here is the world’s biggest library to hold the collections of medieval manuscripts as well as major musical manuscripts.

 If you are a fan of culture, check out the some of the most beautiful sculptures in the world.
 These sculpture represent eras in which art was prominent and you can see how the sculptors managed to craft some of the most amazing arts with just simple tools.